Topics on this page:

 When the housing authority is legally required to provide the tenant with a right to a grievance hearing, the housing authority may not file a court case in district court until the tenant’s right to request a grievance hearing has expired, or the grievance process has been completed.

-If the housing authority is not legally required to provide a grievance hearing, it must include this information in the eviction notice, advise the tenant of the court eviction procedure used by the housing authority, state that the court case satisfies due process, and state whether the eviction is for criminal activity or for drug-related activity.
+If the housing authority is not legally required to provide a grievance hearing (check your local laws), it must include this information in the eviction notice, advise the tenant of the court eviction procedure used by the housing authority, state that the court case satisfies due process, and state whether the eviction is for criminal activity or for drug-related activity.

 If you live in Baltimore City, the housing authority is not legally required to offer you an informal and formal grievance if your lease is being terminated based upon criminal or drug-related activity.
 However, you still have a right to meet with the housing authority to dispute the proposed eviction.